miketsolty/miketsolty/README.md

 Must have taken a wrong turn on my last delivery?

 But in all seriousness, I ended up here likely due to being a very curious guy and as it turns out especially so, for the businesses that I work with, and the problems which we work through.
 Once I realized I needed SQL to be able to answer my curiosities I was absolutely hooked.
-A few years later, a couple thousand queries, a few pipelines and beyond - and here we are!
+A few years later, a couple thousand queries, a few pipelines, etc. - and here we are!

 ## Some things I am proud of